 Here in Rowland Flat are some of the oldest Grenache vines in the world and in 1847 the birthplace of Barossa Wine by William Jacob.
 The vines that grow on the property are situated on the lowest part of the Valley and are proudly harvested by the long established Rockford Winery.
 Like Rockford who continue to basket press their wine, we are committed to preserving the growing traditions by hand pruning and hand picking every vintage to preserve the integrity of each vine

 The same affinity of Southern France was also recognised by the early settlers of South Australia, who adopted models from Mediterranean France for agriculture and viticulture.
 Grenache was planted in the early years to produce fortified wine and at the turn of the 20th century it was used to produce the wine as we enjoy it today, medium to full-bodied richly textured wine.

 The Bush Vine Grenache is a robust Mediterranean grape, most years a small parcel of land is used to create Le Mas Grenache or Le Mas Rosé.
-Created by hand with the love and attention it deserves, the vineyard is overseen by Llewellyn, a wine lover with many years experience in the hospitality industry and crafted by a talented young wine maker – Alex Trescowthick.
+Hand picked and basket pressed, the vineyard is overseen by Llewellyn, a wine lover with many years experience in the hospitality industry and crafted by a talented young wine maker – Alex Trescowthick.